ACM provides in-state tuition rates for approved degree programs

 How students benefit from ACM

-Students benefit in significant ways.
-They have greater access to degree programs, and pay the current in-state tuition rates offered by the out-of-state institution they attend.
+Students gain greater access to degree programs, paying the current in-state tuition rates offered by the out-of-state institutions.
 Kentucky has about equal numbers of students studying in other states as it has out-of-state students studying in Kentucky through the ACM.
 For students and their families, this savings can also work to minimize student debt.

 How ACM benefits Kentuckians